Last Updated on Wednesday, May 17, 2023

 The North Fork is a free-flowing river and runs only in the spring when the winter snowpack begins to melt.
 Its drainage is relatively small and low, so the season is shorter than other rivers and only lasts until the middle or end of May in most years.

-The 2023 Season: April - mid-June
+The 2024 Season: April - May

 600 - 1200 CFS = Lower flows.
 Forgiving Class IV whitewater.
 Best for experienced rafters who like the challenge of difficult paddling and maneuvers.
 Participants should be competent swimmers, active, not overweight.
 Wetsuits only required during cooler months.
 Usual minimum age: 15 years old.